The Kessels Museum

 Policy

 Mathieu Kessels was an innovative manufacturer of musical instruments with a big heart for social aspects of his employees.
 He was also a composer, publisher of sheet music, organiser of competitions and founder of national organisations in the music world.
-His factory produced almost all types, musical instruments, brass and woodwind instruments, string and percussion instruments, pianos, pianolas, harmoniums and all kinds of props for musicians, brass bands and harmonies.
+His factory produced almost all kinds of musical instruments: brass and woodwind instruments, string and percussion instruments, pianos, pianolas, harmoniums and all kinds of props for musicians, brass bands and brass bands.

-As a stimulator of Tilburg and Southern Dutch music life and one of Tilburg's largest employers, Kessels is an important and authentic part of Tilburg's cultural heritage.
-The Stichting Muziekinstrumentenmakersmuseum, Kessels for short, collects, preserves, classifies, describes, conserves and restores this heritage.
-It exhibits it and disseminates information about it in word, image and writing.
+As a stimulator of Tilburg and Southern Dutch musical life and one of Tilburg's largest employers, Kessels is an important and authentic part of Tilburg's cultural heritage.
+The Kessels Museum Foundation collects, preserves, classifies, describes, conserves and restores this heritage.
+Exhibits it and disseminates information about it in word, image and writing.

 Activities